 ReconnectAfter = 30 Defines the interval (seconds) CNCnetPDM should use to try to restart the MTConnect Adapter in case it goes down

-StartOffline = 0 If set to 1 CNCnetPDM does not start the MTConnect Adapter, default = 0
+StartOffline = 1 If set to 1 CNCnetPDM does not automatically start the MTConnect Adapter, default = 1

 Heartbeat = 10000 Heartbeat (milliseconds) to be sent from the CNCnetPDM MTC Adapter to MTC Agents, default = 10000

-UDL_DATEI = Path and name of connect.udl file Automatically created when CNCnetPDM starts the first time.
-Points to the path and name of file connect.udl that may contain information about your database connection.
-You can create different .udl files with different names for different databases.
+UDL_DATEI = Path and name of an Universal Data Link (UDL) file, default connect.udl.
+Automatically created when CNCnetPDM starts the first time.
+Points to the path and name of an UDL file that may contain information about your database connection.
+You can create different UDL files with different names for different databases, see Database Connectivity for details.
 Please make sure that only one of them is active at a time.
-Inactive .udl files can be commented out by a prefixed semicolon ‘;’.
+Inactive UDL files can be commented out by a prefixed semicolon ‘;’.

-DB_TYPE = 1 Type of Database to be used 1 = SQL Server 2 = ORACLE 3 = MySQL or MariaDB
+DB_TYPE = 1 Type of Database to be used 1 = SQL Server (default), 2 = ORACLE, 3 = MySQL or MariaDB

 ReconnectAfter = 30 Try to reconnect to database after this number of seconds if database goes down.
 Value depends on how long the usual downtime for your database is.